When it comes to picking tiles for your home, the choice can be a little overwhelming.

 Recently we looked at different types of tiles that can be used for flooring, and some of the reasons you would choose each one.
 In this post, we’ll be taking a more detailed look at ceramic tiles and the pros and cons of using them for flooring.

-Ceramic tiles date back as far as Egyptian times (around 25,000 years ago!) when they were used to decorate homes.
+Ceramic tiles date back as far as Egyptian times (around 25,000 years ago!) when they were used to decorating homes.
 More recently, the Industrial Revolution allowed tiles to be mass-produced through new techniques and the introduction of machinery.
 This resulted in the Victorians using them in a lot of public buildings and even Royal residences.
 In time this filtered down to wealthy homes and commercial buildings.

 Today, ceramic tiles are one of the most commonly used floor coverings in homes.

 Easy to look after – Ceramic tiles are easy to maintain and keep clean.
 Dirt and liquids sit on the surface of the tile making them easy to remove.
 As long as you make sure you are regularly cleaning your tiles (once a week) hot water and a mop should be sufficient.
-If there are more stubborn stains that need to be removed then a couple of drops of dish soap can be used.
+If there are more stubborn stains that need to be removed, a couple of drops of dish soap can be used.
 Avoid floor cleaners with harsh chemicals like ammonia as they can damage the glaze on the tiles.

 Design options – Advances in technology mean that the material used for ceramic tiles can be printed in lots of different ways.
 With these options available you can really put your own stamp and personality on your home and create unique looking spaces.